pulumi/docs/content/blog/managing-aws-credentials-on-cicd-part-2/index.md

     - secrets
 ---

-This article is the second part in a series on the best practices for securely managing AWS credentials on CI/CD.
-In this article, we go in-depth on how to provide AWS credentials securely to a 3rd party and introduce a Pulumi program to automate rotating access keys.
+This article is the second part of a series on best practices for securely managing AWS credentials on CI/CD.
+In this article, we go in-depth on providing AWS credentials securely to a 3rd party and introduce a Pulumi program to automate rotating access keys.

 <!--more-->